 This technique can be applied, for example, using different hardware, software, firmware, or protocols \cite{9760016}.
 It is worth noting, that this technique requires adding new components.
 These components should be different from the previous ones because just adding redundancy makes the system still exploitable by the same adversaries using the same vulnerabilities as in the primary components.

-When designing software diversification technique, it is required to decide what to diversify and when to diversify it \cite{larsen_sok_2014}.
-To decide what to diversify, possible techniques are: (1) randomization which works as a compiler optimization and can be applied, for example, at the instruction level by substituting equivalent instruction or sequence of instructions; (2) randomizing the register allocation, or reordering instruction.
+When designing software diversification techniques, it is required to decide what to diversify and when to diversify it \cite{larsen_sok_2014}.
+To decide what to diversify, possible techniques are: (1) randomization which works as a compiler optimization and can be applied, for example, at the instruction level by substituting equivalent instruction or sequence of instructions; (2) randomizing the register allocation or reordering instruction.
 Another option is to apply this technique also at block, loops, functions, data, or even program levels.
 For example, at the functions level, it is possible to randomize the order of function parameters or the layout in the stack to prevent buffer overflow attacks.
 At the program level, similar strategies can be applied to randomize the order of the functions within executables and libraries.
-Different options to decide when to apply the diversification are at implementation time (i.e., when coding) \cite{532621}, at compiling and linking the source code \cite{COHEN1993565, Forrest_buildingdiverse, 10.1145/2508859.2516675, Jackson2011, 10.1007/978-3-642-00730-9_10, 10.1007/978-1-4614-5416-8_8, 10.1007/978-3-540-70542-0_1} or at installation, loading, or execution time \cite{10.1145/948109.948146, 6494997, cispa450, 4768651}.
+Different options to decide when to apply the diversification are at implementation time (i.e., when coding) \cite{532621}, at compiling and linking the source code \cite{COHEN1993565, Forrest_buildingdiverse, 10.1145/2508859.2516675, Jackson2011, 10.1007/978-3-642-00730-9_10, 10.1007/978-1-4614-5416-8_8, 10.1007/978-3-540-70542-0_1}, or at installation, loading, or execution time \cite{10.1145/948109.948146, 6494997, cispa450, 4768651}.

 Other diversity solutions may work also in a detection-reaction manner.
-For example, Ouffoué \etal \cite{8029792, ouffoue:hal-03113828} use diversification to create attack tolerant web services.
-They modeled the services to extract different implementations using variation in style, encoding, and language.
+For example, Ouffoué \etal \cite{8029792, ouffoue:hal-03113828} use diversification to create attack-tolerant web services.
+They modeled the services to extract different implementations using variations in style, encoding, and language.
 The multiple services' implementations allow monitoring for attacks and react by changing the active implementation.

 In the case of hardware diversification, it is required to design if all the different components will be active at the same time or if they will act as a cold backup that is activated after the primary system is attacked.
 For example, authors in \cite{chaves_improving_2017} use diversity to improve cyber-resilience for industrial control systems.
 The strategy is implemented using primary and redundant PLCs from different vendors to enhance cyber-resilience.